SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: STATUS_SAT

-      State entered when the search terminats and the assertions are satisfiable.
+      State entered when the search terminates and the assertions are satisfiable.

    .. c:enum:: STATUS_UNSAT

-      State entered when the search terminats and the assertions are not satisfiable.
+      State entered when the search terminates and the assertions are not satisfiable.

    .. c:enum:: STATUS_INTERRUPTED